raxoft/form_input/README.md

 scalar or not,
 so it is preferable to use it
 if you plan to factor this into a `COUNTRY_ARGS` helper which works with both kinds of parameters.
+If you do this,
+you should also know that each parameter can support multiple `:check` and `:test` callbacks, and when the parameter options are merged together, all of them are preserved by default (unless you set it to `nil`, which resets all previously defined ones).

 In either case, the `report` method is used to report any problems about the parameter, which marks the parameter as invalid at the same time.